ihebEnetcom/mini_project/README.md

 # Hospital Rendezvous Management System

 This project is a web-based application for managing hospital appointments (rendezvous) and includes an AI-powered brain tumor prediction feature.
 The application is built using Flask for the back end, HTML and CSS for the front end, and MySQL for database management via XAMPP.

 ## Important Note

-This project has been built using **Python version 3.12.3**.
-If you encounter any issues, especially with the AI model, please ensure you are using this version of Python.
+This project has been built using **Python version 3.12.3**.If you encounter any issues, especially with the AI model, please ensure you are using this version of Python.

 ## Features

 1. **Patient Management**:

    - Add new patient information, including:
      - Name
      - Telephone